 Views from miles

-As I said, it is worth paying the Myakka Canopy Walkway a visit but please read the signs, and if you start feeling dizzy, it might be better to wait on the ground reading about ants and ferns.
+As I said, it is worth visiting the Myakka Canopy Walkway but please read the signs, and if you start feeling dizzy, it might be better to wait on the ground reading about ants and ferns.
 Also, the walkway is supposed to be one-way, so you should stop if someone is coming from the opposite direction.
 Don’t be that person.

 Myakka Canopy Walkway

-We hopped in the car again, this time driving towards the Visitor Center.
-On our way there I saw this little deer, and because this is not a routine encounter for me I made my husband stop in the middle of the road for pictures (there were no cars behind us…I swear).
+We hopped in the car again, this time driving towards the Myakka River State Park Visitor Center.
+On our way there I saw a small deer, and because this is not a routine encounter for me I made my husband stop in the middle of the road for pictures (there were no cars behind us…I swear).
 My mother was kind of excited about it too, so that was nice because that’s something you don’t see every day.

 Deer at Myakka River State Park